axelerant/create-drupal-theme/README.md

 If you have opted for Storybook as the design system for your theme, the generator will automatically include all the relevant configurations and packages.
 It will also update the `start` and `build` commands.

-- `yarn start`: To start the Storybook server on port 3000.
+- `yarn start`: To start the Storybook server on port 3000 and watch for changes.
 - `yarn build`: To build the Storybook assets.
 These can be found in the `storybook-static` directory.

 ### Patternlab